How to get to Kamikochi in Winter

 Step 1: Get to the Entrance of Nakanoyu Gate

-First you will need to take a bus or taxi to the “Nakanoyu” (中の湯) bus stop.
+First you will need to take a bus or taxi to the Nakanoyu (中の湯) bus stop.

-• Get off at: Nakanoyu.
+• Get off at: the stop: Nakanoyu

 Step 2: The Hike Begins